dmouscher/nomic/rules-3.md

 ## 321

-The items below are created and/or set as raw material in the world.
-* BF, Corn, Food, Steel, Wood, Oil, Energy, and Technology.

 Units are structures/organizations one may create/upgrade from a cost of items and may have prerequisites.
 Prerequisites include but are not limited to: Location and Ownership of Other Units.
 (eg. A Missile Factory requiring a Explosives Factory)